 The national administration pays for the expenses of seconded officers.

 So How Much Do INTERPOL Agents Make?

-Averagely, an INTERPOL analyst earns $70892 per year in the United States.
-Of course, the salaries paid to the agents vary with the location and roles of every individual.
-Every staff member has 30 days of paid leave every year.
+On average, an INTERPOL analyst earns $70,892 annually in the United States.
+Salaries vary based on location and roles.
+Each staff member receives 30 days of paid leave per year.